 Right at the start you are hit with this:

-If you're wondering, those comments are not at all offtopic, and the allegedly abusive comment is just in Russian.
+If you're wondering, those comments are not at all offtopic, and the allegedly abusive one is simply in Russian.

 What is preventing you from installing Pulse Audio?